New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Conclusion

 \section{Conclusion}

-The minimal gauged U(1)$_{L_\mu - L_\tau}$ models, which features a single U(1)$_{L_\mu - L_\tau}$-breaking scalar, predict various non-trivial structures for the light neutrino mass matrix.
-We have revisited the analysis of the ${\bf B}_3$ and ${\bf B}_4$ texture structures, which are realized in the models with an additional SU(2)$_L$ doublet scalar and its VEV.
-Using the latest \texttt{NuFITv5.2} data in the analysis, we have found that only the ${\bf B}_3$ texture with the inverted mass ordering for the neutrino mass spectrum is consistent with the current neutrino oscillation data and cosmological limit on the sum of the neutrino masses.
-The allowed parameter region is very restricted and lies only at $\theta_{23} \simeq 51.5^\circ$, although the previous work have concluded that this parameter space was excluded using the data sets at that time.
-We have also studied the new model-dependent constraints on the U$(1)_{L_\mu - L_\tau}$ models with an extra SU$(2)_L$ doublet scalar by focusing on the APV and $K^+ \to \pi^+ Z^\prime$ decay.
-It has turned out that the model is robustly ruled out by these constraints when the U$(1)_{L_\mu - L_\tau}$ gauge symmetry is broken solely by the SU$(2)_L$ doublet scalar.
-When the U$(1)_{L_\mu - L_\tau}$ gauge symmetry is broken by not only an SU$(2)_L$ doublet but also singlet scalars, the APV and meson decay constraints are significantly relaxed.
-Then, we have found that the ratio of the VEV of the SU(2)$_L$ doublet scalar $v_2$ to that of the singlet one $v_\sigma$ should be larger than about $10$ to explain the muon $g-2$ anomaly.
+The minimal gauged U(1)$_{L_\mu - L_\tau}$ models, which feature a single U(1)$_{L_\mu - L_\tau}$-breaking scalar, predict various non-trivial structures for the light neutrino mass matrix.
+We have revisited the analysis of the ${\bf B}_3$ and ${\bf B}_4$ texture structures, which are realized in the models with one additional SU(2)$_L$ doublet scalar.
+Using the latest global fit, \texttt{NuFITv5.2}, of the neutrino oscillation parameters, we have found that only the ${\bf B}_3$ texture with the inverted mass ordering is consistent with the current neutrino oscillation data and cosmological limit on the sum of the neutrino masses.
+The allowed parameter region is very restricted and lies only at $\theta_{23} \simeq 51.5^\circ$, although the previous work concluded that this parameter space was excluded using the data sets at that time.
+We have studied the new model-dependent constraints on the U$(1)_{L_\mu - L_\tau}$ models with the extra SU$(2)_L$ doublet scalar by focusing on the APV and the $K^+ \to \pi^+ Z^\prime$ decay.
+The constraints from the Higgs sector, such as the quark flavor observables, perturbative unitarity, and EW precision data, have also been evaluated.
+It has turned out that the model is robustly ruled out by combining these constraints if the U$(1)_{L_\mu - L_\tau}$ gauge symmetry is broken solely by the SU$(2)_L$ doublet scalar.
+When an additional SU$(2)_L$ singlet scalar is also responsible for the U$(1)_{L_\mu - L_\tau}$ symmetry breaking, the constraints from the APV, meson decay, and Higgs sector are significantly relaxed.
+We have found that the VEV ratio of the singlet scalar to the doublet scalar should be larger than about $10$ to explain the muon $g-2$ discrepancy.